walnut

 • May support heart health due to omega-3 fatty acids

-• Could improve brain function and memory
+• Can improve brain function and cognitive performance

 Storage Tips